 Windows 8 and Windows 10 include Windows Defender that provides basic service.
 Many campus departments use specific products and you should always utilize the departmental solution first.
 UCSB has a license for Sophos, which is delivered through campus IT departments.
 Sophos also provides a free solution for personal use.

 Commercial solutions are available for the Mac.
 The university offers Sophos.
 Sophos also provides a free solution for personal use: https://home.sophos.com/.
-Clamxav is another option which offers a substantial discount to education users: https://www.clamxav.com/education.html.
+Clamxav is another option that offers a substantial discount to education users: https://www.clamxav.com/education.html.

 Use a personal firewall